-On May 30, 2023, pursuant to an Amended & Restated Term Loan Credit Agreement by and among the Company, JPMorgan Chase Bank, N.A., as Administrative Agent, and the several lenders from time to time parties thereto (Term Loan Credit Agreement), the Company closed its \$350,000 senior secured Term Loan due 2030 (Term Loan Facility).
-This Term Loan Facility had an outstanding balance of \$349,125 as of January 1, 2024, of which \$3,500 is included in short-term debt and \$345,625 is included in long-term debt.
-The Term Loan Facility was issued with a 1.0% original issue discount and bears interest at a floating rate of 1-month CME Term SOFR plus an applicable margin of 2.75%.
+On August 1, 2024, the Company entered into a First Amendment to its Amended and Restated Term Loan Credit Agreement, dated as of May 30, 2023, by and among the Company, as Borrower, JPMorgan Chase Bank, N.A., as Administrative Agent, and the several lenders from time to time parties thereto, pursuant to which the Company closed its \$346,500 new senior secured term loan (Term Loan Facility) that bears interest at a floating rate of 1-month Chicago Mercantile Exchange (CME) Term Secured Overnight Financing Rate (SOFR) plus an applicable margin of 2.25%, 50 basis points lower than the previous term loan facility is issued in May 2023.
+The Term Loan Facility is issued at par, maintains the same maturity of May 30, 2030 as the previous term loan facility, and the majority is a cashless rollover from the previous term loan facility.
+This Term Loan Facility had an outstanding balance of \$345,634 as of December 30, 2024, of which \$3,465 is included in short-term debt and \$342,169 is included in long-term debt.
+The Term Loan Facility was issued with a 1.0% original issue discount.
 There is no provision, other than an event of default, for the interest margin to increase.
-The Company is required to make quarterly principal repayments in an aggregate annual amount equal to 1% of the initial aggregate principal amount of the Term Loan Facility.
+The Company is required to make quarterly principal repayments in an aggregate annual amount equal to 1% of the \$346,500 aggregate principal amount of the Term Loan Facility.
 Such principal repayment is payable quarterly on January 1, April 1, July 1, and October 1 and ending with the last such day to occur prior to May 30, 2030.
 The remaining principal under the Term Loan Facility is scheduled to mature on May 30, 2030.
 In addition, the Term Loan Credit Agreement permits the Company to add one or more senior secured incremental term loan facilities to the Term Loan Facility subject to the satisfaction of certain conditions.